Meet the Midrash

 Wednesdays 12 noon – 1pm

-Our informal discussion group meets every Friday, from 12-1, in Unger Hall at Congregation Beth Ha Tephila.
-All are welcome to join us, regardless of their level of expertise.
-Copies of Dr. Katz’s book are available at a variety of internet outlets.
-If you have questions, please contact Jay Jacoby at firstname.lastname@example.org.
+Our informal discussion group meets every Friday from 12-1 in the CBI Library.
+All are welcome to join us, regardless of their level of expertise or attendance at previous noon study group discussions.
+Oz’s book is available at a variety of internet outlets.